Chemical Safety

 Violence on Campus

-Emergency Action Plan for Clark Hall
+Area Emergency Plan for Clark Hall

-An emergency action plan (EAP) is a written document required by particular OSHA standards.
-[29 CFR 1910.38(a)] The purpose of an EAP is to facilitate and organize employer and employee actions during workplace emergencies.
+An area emergency plan (AEP) is a written document required by particular OSHA standards [29 CFR 1910.38(a)].
+The purpose of an AEP is to facilitate and organize employer and employee actions during workplace emergencies.